ntessore/unicode-math.vim/README.md

 you should see that the cursor does not advance until the `α` character is produced.

+For a more convenient way to turn the keymap on and off, add the following lines to your `.vimrc`:

+    set keymap=unicode-math
+    set iminsert=0
+    set imsearch=-1

+You can then toggle the unicode-math keymap by pressing `<C-6>` in insert mode.

 See the unicode-math [symbol list] for a complete list of symbols.
 In addition, the following TeX commands are defined: